-At the height of the Covid-19 pandemic in early April, this ninety-nine-year-old Second World War Veteran Captain Tom Moore came up with a big idea: he'd walk laps of his garden to raise money for the NHS.
+At the height of the Covid-19 pandemic in early April 2020 Captain Tom, a ninety-nine-year-old Second World War Veteran, came up with a big idea: he'd walk laps of his garden to raise money for the NHS.
 Despite using a walking frame as well as having undergone recent treatment for cancer and a broken hip, he was determined to hit £1000 by his 100th birthday on 30th April.

 By the time his 100th birthday telegram from the Queen arrived, he'd raised over thirty million pounds.
 His efforts were celebrated around the world.
 The Duke of Cambridge, hailed him as a "one-man fundraising machine," whilst Prince Harry described him as "utterly amazing".